Author: ttcsadmin

 Adobe Flash Player logo

-Patch Tuesday is here and Adobe Flash has a security update.
-According to the Adobe security bulletin dated August 11, 2015:
+Adobe Flash has a security update.
+According to the Adobe security bulletin dated September 21, 2015:

 “Adobe has released security updates for Adobe Flash Player.
 These updates address critical vulnerabilities that could potentially allow an attacker to take control of the affected system.